 C Christian Heidel laughs as he recalls a story that sums up Thomas Tuchel's obsessive attention to detail.
-“We were at a training camp in Austria and played against Olympiacos,” says Mainz's sports director.
+“We were at a training camp in Austria and we played against Olympiakos,” says Mainz's sports director.
 Thomas was looking closely at the grass.
-He was measuring the height by sniffing the grass.
-This field excited me so much that it asked me to transfer the field officer to Mainz.
-The next day the field officer called me and said 'I heard we were talking about a contract.
-There was no deal, but it shows how perfectionist she is. ”
+He was measuring height by sniffing the grass.
+This field got me so excited that it asked me to transfer the fielder to Mainz.
+The next day, the fielder called me and said, 'I heard we're going to talk about a contract.
+No deal but it shows how perfectionist he is. ”

-In Heidel, who gave Tuchel a break when he became head of Mainz's first team, 2008 is not the first to admire the Chelsea manager's pursuit of excellence.
-Hans Komm, who taught physical education at the German Simpert-Kraemer high school, recalls a teenager a talented athlete with a surprisingly brilliant tactical mind.
+Heidel, who gave Tuchel a break when he took charge of Mainz's first team, in 2008 is not the first to admire the Chelsea manager's pursuit of excellence.
+Hans Komm, who taught physical education at the German high school Simpert-Kraemer, remembers a young talented athlete with a surprisingly bright tactical mind.

-“You can see him swap players on his team during a volleyball lesson.
+“You can see him trading players on his team during a volleyball lesson.
 Kazan,” says Komm.
 “He showed great discipline when there was an important goal to be achieved.
-I've never seen him drink alcohol.
+I have never seen him drink alcohol.
 He was very friendly.
-But sometimes he would talk to his friends in the last row, or he had to give up when he played volleyball with his foot. "
+But sometimes he would talk to his friends in the last row or play volleyball with his feet, which had to be given up. ”

 Still, difficulties were coming.
 A slow but clever defender, Tuchel is by Augsburg and Stuttgart Kickers.
 The side joined SSV Ulm, appointing Ralf Rangnick as coach three years later.